 The traditional filling of the steamed Jjinppang is red bean paste combined with broken pieces of beans and husk.
 The dough leavens with the help of makgeolli yeast (a byproduct of Koren rice wine production).

 Newer versions of Jjinppang may choose to exclude the yeast from the sourdough.
-There is also an oranger version of Jjinppang that contains mandarin oranges (Gamgyul-Jjinppang), giving the pastry a distinctive orange color.
+There is also an version of Jjinppang that contains Gamgyul, a delicious fruit found in Korea.
+This version is called Gamgyul-Jjinppang (mandarin orange steamed buns) and has a distinctive orange color.

 Take a tour of the “steamed bun village” where Jjinppang is made.